You are currently browsing the category archive for the ‘General Ruminations’ category.

 A white-haired woman in the front row caught my eye—she is me, age 70-something.
 She is in the front row, next to the instructor, because she wants to hear the exercises being called out.
 She is clearly set off from the coffee klatsch, her eyes focused ahead.
 She mimics the instructor’s moves, counting along, watching her form.
 She is wearing a fitness swimsuit, something from Speedo maybe, while the others are in frilly and floral bathing suits with skirts.
 The white-haired woman doesn’t once glance back at the peanut gallery behind her, although the somewhat exasperated look on her face indicates that she wishes everyone else would just shut up and pay attention already.

 I sat there in the hot tub, fuming at the social butterflies who were disrupting class, as though I were actually that white-haired woman.
-I felt guilty for reacting like such a snob, but my husband saw it a different way: “You’re just very disciplined,” he said.
+I felt guilty for reacting like such a snob, but I was reminded that perhaps: “You’re just very disciplined.”

 The utterance of the word sent me back to 4th grade, jazz dance class, in the studio rehearsing our annual recital number to Kylie Minogue’s “Locomotion.”
 The teacher was by the stereo, rewinding the cassette tape so we could practice the routine again.
 Jenna and Allison (pseudonyms, but OH I remember their real names) were talking, probably about boys or makeup or something “cool,” because they were a grade ahead of me.
 The teacher scolded them for talking, yet they got in trouble for the same thing over and over again, class after class.
 Maybe their parents sent them to dance class against their will; maybe being a serious student wasn’t “cool” to them.
 But I HATED Jenna and Allison.
 Why couldn’t they just be quiet and learn the dance?